 The Governor-General's Flag is his personal standard consisting of the Tudor Crown, surmounted by a lion in gold, with Jamaica written beneath in scarlet.
 The background of the flag is dark blue in colour.

 It is used by the Governor-General in the same way that the Royal Standard is used by The Queen.
-It is to be flown by day and night at the residence of the Governor-General, and lowered when the Governor-General demits office.
-The Flag should be flown on any ship in which the Governor-General takes passage, and at any military ceremony at which he is present.
+It is to be flown by day and night at the residence of the Governor-General, but lowered when the Governor-General demits office.
+The Flag should be flown at any military ceremony at which he is present.
 The Flag should also be flown in miniature on any car or boat in which he is travelling.

 The wife of the Governor-General has a personal standard which is used on designated occasions.